-With Asana Enterprise, Service Accounts enable Asana administratorsadministrators An Organization's Administrator can update the Organization settings from the administrator console.
-Read more to have complete access to all data in their Organization through the Asana API, allow for more powerful reporting options and build automations and integrations more easily.
+With Asana Enterprise, Service Accounts enable Asana Super Admins to have complete access to all data in their Organization and export it through the Asana API, allow for more powerful reporting options and build automations and integrations more easily.

 More information on using the Asana API can be found here.